ton-blockchain/liquid-staking-contract/Readme.md

 When you deposit TON to pool you immediately get Deposit Bill.
 Later after current validation round ends and funds are released from Elector, correct poolJetton/TON ratio is discovered, amount of pool jetton corresponded to total deposits value is calculated and sent to Deposit Collection.
 After that Deposit Collection send *burn request* to the last minted NFT which trigger the conversion of that NFT and simulatneously sending *burn request* ton the NFT before that.
 Here the idea that NFTs are linked list is used to iterate through whole collection.

 This implementation allows processed deposits/withdrawals to be sent to other users as a whole and allows autoconversion to assets when ready. **In current implementation it is the main used mechanism**

-### Payout jettons
-In this scheme Payout is jetton minter and "conversion obligation" is jettons.
-Each round a new payouts for deposit and withdrawal are created.

-When you deposit TON to pool you immediately get Deposit jettons.
-Later after current validation round ends and funds are released from Elector, correct poolJetton/TON ratio is discovered, amount of pool jetton corresponded to total deposits value is calculated and sent to Deposit minter.
-After that Deposit jettons can be burned to retrieve pool jettons from minter.
-User may burn it herself, however, for convenience special *consigliere* role is introduced which have permissions to call burn from any payout jetton wallet.
-If successfull (that means if distribution is already started), user gets her pool jettons and *consigliere* reimbursement for fees.
-That way from user perspective, in a few hours after deposit she automatically gets pool jetton.

-This implementation allows processed deposits/withdrawals to be split and sent to other users by parts, however it requires eithere centralised *consigliere* or action from user to convert payout to actual asset when ready.  **This payout scheme is implemented in contract/awaited_minter/ , however it is not currently used and requires additional tests before using**